elastest/elastest-service-manager/README.md

 ### Resource Manager

 Subclass `adapters.resources.Backend` and implement for you persistence system.
-You will then have to register your Backend driver with the `adapters.resources.EPM` class.
+You will then have to register your Backend driver with the `adapters.resources.ResourceManager` class.

 Currently supported: